ewhiley/wishlist/README.md

 The app includes the following features:
 - Secure payment with Stripe
-- Authentication and authorisation with Devise and CanCan
+- Authentication and authorisation with Devise
 - Email automation with Mailgun
 - Image upload
 - Category data sanitisation through search and filter feature